 Dental health is directly connected to our overall health.
 Gum disease and tooth decay can cause infections in the mouth that are difficult to fight off.
 Preexisting health conditions such as cancer or diabetes can make fighting these infections difficult.
-If you have dementia, putting off visits to the dentist or failing to maintain hygiene at home could result in the need for an invasive dental surgery that’s even more distressing than the routine teeth cleaning.
+If you have dementia, putting off visits to the dentist (an excellent dentist in Culver City) or failing to maintain hygiene at home could result in the need for an invasive dental surgery that’s even more distressing than the routine teeth cleaning.

 Everyday dental care for someone with dementia is the same as it is for any adult.
 Brushing and flossing twice a day using a toothpaste with fluoride remains the standard recommendation from professionals.

 If your loved one is forgetting to brush his teeth or having difficulty doing so, experts recommend walking him through it step by step.
 Tell him to pick up his toothbrush, apply the toothpaste and then show him how to brush his teeth by mimicking the motions.
 This can help him avoid confusion and feeling overwhelmed like he would if you simply instructed him to “brush his teeth.”
 He may need each step broken down into manageable pieces.